 When you have accrued all but the last 24 credits in your degree program, you will be invited to file for graduation.
 You will receive a letter of invitation to file, and an "Intent to Graduate" form which must be completed and filed with the Registrar's Office by a specific deadline.
 When you file to graduate will depend on how many courses you intend to take during the subsequent semesters.
-The deadlines to file assure that there will be sufficient time to resolve any problems or misunderstandings that might occur regarding your remaining degree requirements.
+The filing deadlines enable the Registrar's Office to complete your official degree audit before you begin your last term.
+Your audit will summarize your current status and list all outstanding degree requirements.
+This is accomplished in consultation with your academic advisor, so be sure to discuss your plans with him or her.
+Should any discrepancy be found, you will have the last term to comply.
+All remaining coursework, testing, and contracts must be completed prior to the conferral date.